-This concerns goods movements declared by tax representatives, among others, and persons registered direct for VAT purposes.
-In these cases an enterprise in the Member State of Intrastat declaration (in this case the Member State of destination) only becomes owner of the goods if the imported goods are to be sold to an enterprise in this Member State (a transfer of ownership between an enterprise in the Member State of destination and an enterprise in another country).
+This concerns goods movements declared by tax representatives, and persons registered direct for VAT purposes.
+In these cases an economic operator in the Member State of Intrastat declaration (in this case the Member State of destination) only becomes owner of the goods if the purchased goods are to be sold to an economic operator in this Member State (a transfer of ownership between an economic operator in the Member State of destination and an economic operator in another country).